-Keeping your breasts comfortable as they fill with milk
+Keeping your breasts comfortable as they fill with milk.

 - Apply cold relief to your breasts every few hours such as cold compresses or wrapped ice packs.
-Avoid heat on your breasts from hot showers and do not use heat packs on your breasts. - Whenever your breasts feel too full, hand express a little milk.
+Avoid heat on your breasts as this may increase discomfort. - Whenever your breasts feel too full, hand express a little milk.
 Express only enough to make you comfortable.
 This does not increase your supply as you are not emptying your breasts.
-It may be necessary to keep expressing for comfort for several days.
-Any lumps can be relieved by gently massaging the breast towards the nipple while hand expressing. - Drink when you are thirsty.
+It may be necessary to keep expressing for comfort for several days. - Drink when you are thirsty.
 Cutting down fluids does not help reduce your milk supply. - Take pain relief, such as paracetamol, as required according to the directions on the pack. - For the first few days you may be uncomfortable lying in bed because your breasts are so full.
 Try lying on your back or on one side with an extra pillow supporting your breasts.
-Place a soft towel or cloth nappy under or across your breasts to soak up any leaking milk. - If your breasts become engorged, painful and overfull and the ideas given above do not ease your discomfort, it may help to express all the milk in the breasts, just once, with an electric breast pump.
+Place a soft towel or cloth nappy under or across your breasts to soak up any leaking milk. - If your breasts become lumpy, engorged, painful and overfull and the ideas given above do not ease your discomfort, it may help to express the milk in the breasts, just once, with an electric breast pump.
 This can relieve the pressure and from then on, you may be able to prevent it building up to that point again. - If engorgement or lumps are not relieved or you become unwell, seek medical advice.